Image Optimization Best Practices: Complete Checklist

 - Always set width and height attributes on

-- Don’t add images dynamically unless you’ve reserved space for them.
+- Don't add images dynamically unless you've reserved space for them.
+Your CLS score will thank you.

 Phase 6: Delivery and Caching